• Skip to primary navigation

 baking dish with layer of red sauce

-From here, do your first zucchini layer.
+From here, make your first zucchini layer.
 Not to worry, your zucchini layer can be patchy like mine. 😉

 Then, you rub that zucchini down with the ricotta mixture.
 It can be hard to spread so I normally just plop a few globs down in a few spots and then spread as best as I can.